portworx/px-docs/enterprise/group-snapshots.md

 ## Snapshot collection of labels

 Once you've chosen to snapshot a particular volume.
 Click group snapshot.
-Lighthouse will now give you the options to pick other labels to snapshot aswell.
+Lighthouse will now give you the options to pick other labels to snapshot as well.

-When you are Satisfied with your selection.
+When you are Satisfied with your selection, click snapshot.
-Click snapshot

 Image to be added.